What Is Tension-Type Headache?

 Pericranial tenderness

-Pain on palpation of the muscles of the skull, neck, and shoulders — the most reproducible finding in tension-type headache.
+Pain on palpation of the scalp, neck, and shoulder muscles — the most reproducible finding in tension-type headache.

 Mild photophobia or phonophobia